 Since I wrote the first version of this article I've acquired a 1976 copy of Jane's Infantry Weapons.
-This makes the statement that engagement range is not just limited by visibility but also the Soldier's ability to identify and hit the target.
+This makes the statement that engagement range is not just limited by visibility but also the soldier's ability to identify and hit the target.

 A similar chart for MG engagements was also given and can be viewed by clicking this link.
 This chart is not quite so useful since no distinction is made between bipod fired weapons and weapons fired from vehicles or tripods.
 The context in which the chart is presented is in a discussion on the use of squad-level LMGs.

-Recent actions in Afghanistan have called into question both the terminal effects and long range performance of the 5.56mm round.
+Recent actions in Afghanistan have called into question both the terminal effects and long-range performance of the 5.56mm round.
 The issue of terminal effects will be dealt with in this article.
 This one addresses long range combat.

 The 5.56mm is termed a “intermediate” round, which is a round that is designed for shooting at ranges of 500m or less.
 The design specification of the M855/SS109 did call for an effective range of 800m but we'll deal with that issue a bit later.

-There are times when a Soldier may have the opportunity to fire at ranges greater than 500m.
+There are times when a soldier may have the opportunity to fire at ranges greater than 500m.
 However, there is a difference between sniping at an unsuspecting foe or suppressive fire at an area and combat shooting.
-In Combat shooting the enemy is aware he is a target and acting accordingly.
+In combat shooting the enemy is aware he is a target and acting accordingly.

 To understand intermediate rounds, let's put them in their historical context:

 By 1942 the German army was very familiar with alpine and desert fighting and it is very un-Germanic that these experiances would not have been figured into development of the intermediate rounds.